 Connecticut Child Abuse Lawyer

 If you are contacted by the Connecticut Department of Children and Families, or “DCF,” get in touch with an experienced attorney, who can assist you and make sure that your rights are protected.
+Being accused of violence against your children can change so much about your life.
+Do not hesitate to contact a Connecticut child abuse lawyer.

 What is Child Abuse in Connecticut?